 How Long Should I Study for the CPA Exam – Summary

 Whatever you need to do to keep you focused on your goal will cut down on your study time significantly.
 Remember, focus on progress and not on hours.
 You want to make sure you’re setting weekly goals and breaking up your study schedule.

 You should now have everything you need to set a solid CPA exam prep schedule.
-If you want more CPA exam tips like this one make sure to follow me on LinkedIn to get your daily dose of CPA exam tips.
+If you want more CPA exam tips like this one make sure to check out this section of our site.